tabularaza27/climatechange_ai/calls/innovation_grants.md

 ## Grant information

 This program will allocate grants of up to USD 150K for conducting research projects of 1 year in duration.
-Research projects shall leverage AI or machine learning to address problems in climate change mitigation, adaptation, or climate science.
+Research projects shall leverage AI or machine learning to address problems in climate change mitigation, adaptation, or climate science, or shall consider problems related to impact assessment and governance at the intersection of climate change and machine learning.

-Along with the project, the grantees must publish a documented dataset (or simulator), which was created by collating, labeling, and/or annotating existing data, and/or by collecting, simulating, or otherwise making available new data that can enable further work in the area of ML.
+Along with the project, the grantees must publish a documented dataset (or simulator), which was created by collating, labeling, and/or annotating existing data, and/or by collecting, simulating, or otherwise making available new data that can enable further research.
 We require the dataset to comply with the [FAIR Data Principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable and Reusable).

 Projects are expected to result in a deployed project, scientific publications, or other public dissemination of results, and should include a carefully considered pathway to impactful deployment.
 All grant IP — e.g., the dataset/simulator produced and (if applicable) trained models or detailed descriptions of architectures and training procedures —  must be made publicly available under an open license.